kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 The rendering of template variables cache is an LRU cache (keep most used) and will be in memory (default `1000`).
 You can change the size of the template cache (in number of templates), take care that the higher this number will be, the more memory the server will use, maybe for not so many used templates.

 ### `kestra.tasks.defaults`
-You can also provide from configuration files tasks defaults that will be applied on each tasks on your cluster **if not defined** on flow or tasks.
+You can also provide tasks defaults that will be applied on each tasks on your cluster **if not defined** on flows or tasks.
-Mostly it will allow you to be sure a value was defined at a default value for these task types.
+It will allow to be sure a value was defined at a default value for these tasks.

 ```yaml
 kestra: